Carrie-Anne Moss: 2000's

 In 2005, Moss starred in the little-seen thriller Suspect Zero as FBI agent Fran Kulok, and was part of an ensemble cast in the independent dramedy The Chumscrubber, which premiered at the Sundance Film Festival.
 Moss next appeared in the zombie comedy Fido (2006), playing a housewife in a 1950s-esque alternate universe where radiation from space has turned the dead into zombies.
 She noted the "very rich" and "very visual" script for the film, and became drawn to the project for its "underlying messages about control and domination".
-Fido was an opening night film at the Toronto International Film Festival, and received largely favourable reviews, with the Los Angeles Times calling it a "crafty mixture of George Romero and Douglas Sirk."
+Fido was an opening night film at the Toronto International Film Festival, and received largely favourable reviews, with the Los Angeles Times calling it a "crafty mixture of George A. Romero and Douglas Sirk."
 Moss played the neighbour of an autistic woman in the small-scale romantic drama Snow Cake (2006).
 It was released in selected theatres, to positive reviews from critics.
 Moss earned a nomination for Genie Award for Best Performance by an Actress in a Supporting Role.

 In the Hitchcockian thriller Disturbia (2007), Moss portrayed the mother of a troubled teenager who suspects one of his neighbours is a serial killer.
 The film was met with a positive critical reception and made US$117.8 million around the globe.
 She played one of the people who are brought together in the wake of a deadly car accident in the independent drama Normal (2007), released for selected theatres.
 Moss appeared in the drama Fireflies in the Garden, which revolved around the inner lives and affairs of a family.
 The production premiered at the 2008 Berlin International Film Festival and was released theatrically in the United States in October 2011.
 She starred in the straight-to-DVD romantic comedy Love Hurts (2009).